aeon-toolkit/aeon/docs/governance.md

 ### Enhancement Proposals

-For contentious decision-making votes (not including appointment votes), a proposal must have been made public for discussion before the vote.
+For contentious decision-making votes (not including appointment votes), a proposal should be made public for discussion before the vote.
 It is recommended that this proposal is made as a consolidated document, in the form of an “aeon Enhancement Proposal” (AEP).
 The AEP template is available [here](https://github.com/aeon-toolkit/aeon-admin/blob/main/aep/aep_template.md), but the use of said template is not a requirement.
-A detailed issue or pull request can substitute an AEP if all parties believe it is sufficient, but a more formal proposal can be requested by any core developer.
+A detailed issue or pull request can substitute an AEP if all parties believe it is enough, but a more formal proposal can be requested by any core developer.

-Having a rejection on a pull request does not necessitate the creation of an AEP and further discussion to find consensus can be held, but one must be created prior to any vote to bypass a rejection.
+Having a rejection on a pull request does not require the creation of an AEP and further discussion to find consensus can be held, but one must be created prior to any vote to bypass a rejection.